scriptcs-contrib/scriptcs-wpf/README.md

  - System.Windows
  - System.Windows.Input

-To use the pack's utility methods in your scripts, use `Require<Wpf>` to get the Script Pack context.
+To use the packs utility methods in your scripts, use `Require<Wpf>` to get the Script Pack context.

 The context has several handy utility methods: